lgtm-migrator/ui-refresh-test/docs/adrs/0004-RTK-Query.md

 1. A custom base query, implemented in `src/common/api/utils/kbaseBaseQuery.ts`.
-   This allows all the api endpoints to share jsonrpc and authentication logic, it also lets us automatically fetch/cache URLs for dynamic services, again without too much developer overhead when making individual enpoints.
+   This allows all the api endpoints to share jsonrpc and authentication logic, it also lets us automatically fetch/cache URLs for dynamic services, again without too much developer overhead when making individual endpoints.
-2. In order to have different services' endpoints split between files, but also to allow the APIs for different services to share cache "tags" (so, for instance, changing a narrative name can invalidate caches which may reference that narrative from other services), a single rtk-query API is created in `src/common/api/index.ts`. `injectEndpoints` is then used in each `src/common/api/[service].ts` file to add service-specific endpoints, these endpoints are then export and imported from the service-specfic file, but act on the api instance and cache defined in `.../index.ts`.
+2. In order to have different services' endpoints split between files, but also to allow the APIs for different services to share cache "tags" (so, for instance, changing a narrative name can invalidate caches which may reference that narrative from other services), a single rtk-query API is created in `src/common/api/index.ts`. `injectEndpoints` is then used in each `src/common/api/[service].ts` file to add service-specific endpoints, these endpoints are then export and imported from the service-specific file, but act on the api instance and cache defined in `.../index.ts`.
 3. Because we also may want to use the endpoints _outside of react components_, we can instead export the endpoint objects, instead of the auto-generated hooks.
-The auto-generated hooks (and the `initiate` function to call the endpoint outside of a react component) are then availible as properties of those exported endpoints.
+The auto-generated hooks (and the `initiate` function to call the endpoint outside of a react component) are then available as properties of those exported endpoints.
 More detail below.
 4. A small helper util in `src/common/api/utils/kbService.ts` which handles defining the service type (static\[core\]/dynamic) and location, and returns